QRCS-CORP/CEX/README.md

 Added Wide Block Vectorization (WBV) to CBC and ECB modes, (see header files for description).
 CBC decrypt parallelized and pipelined, CFB decrypt parallelized.
 Updates to Salsa and ChaCha, updates to documentation, and some reorganization of code base.
-Speeds are now absolutely insane; (ECB/ICM/CBC-Decrypt modes using AESNI-256, all regularly clocks over 9GB per second on my modest HP desktop).
+Speeds are now absolutely insane; (ECB/ICM/CBC-Decrypt modes using AESNI-256, all regularly clock over 9GB per second on my modest HP desktop).
 This release is stable; (aside from bug fixes or enhancements, existing cipher modes should be constant).

 Update v1.1h, Rijndael, Serpent and Twofish implementations now working with 128 and 256 bit intrinsics in multi-threaded CTR mode.
 Salsa and Chacha implemented with multi-threading and 128/256 bit intrinsics